 While the excitement of major championship golf and the beauty of Tulsa will remain, many aspects of the spectator experience will be adapted.
 We encourage everyone to closely review the policies and procedures below before heading to Southern Hills Country Club this May.

-Note: All policies and procedures to ensure the health and well-being of all stakeholders are subject to change at the PGA’s discretion or by recommendation of the CDC, Saint Francis Health System or state officials.
+Note: All policies and procedures to ensure the health and well-being of all stakeholders are subject to change at the PGA’s discretion or by recommendation of the CDC, Saint Francis Health System or Tulsa Health Department.

 HEALTH & WELLNESS POLICIES & PROCEDURES